intel/neural-compressor/docs/source/smooth_quant.md

 }
 conf = PostTrainingQuantConfig(recipes=recipes)
 ```
-smooth_quant_args description:
+`smooth_quant_args` description:

-"alpha": "auto", a float value or a list of float values.
-Default is 0.5. "auto" means automatic tuning.
+"alpha": a float value.
+Default is 0.5.

 "folding": whether to fold mul into the previous layer, where mul is required to update the input distribution during smoothing.
 - True: Fold inserted mul into the previous layer.
 IPEX will only insert mul for layers can do folding.
 - False: Allow inserting mul to update the input distribution and no folding.
 IPEX (version>=2.1) can fuse inserted mul automatically.
 For Stock PyTorch, setting folding=False will convert the model to a QDQ model.

+### Determining the `alpha` through auto-tuning
+Users can search for the best `alpha` at two levels: 1) for the entire model, and 2) for each layer/block.

+#### Auto-tune the `alpha` for the entire model
-To find the best fixed-value `alpha`, users can utilize the [auto-tuning]((./tuning_strategies.md)) feature.
-Compared to setting the alpha to `"auto"`, this tuning process uses the evaluation result on the entire dataset as the metric to find the best `alpha`.
-To use this feature, users need to provide a list of scalars between 0 and 1 for the `alpha` item.
+The tuning process looks for the optimal `alpha` value from a list of `alpha` values provided by the user.
+Please note that, it may a considerable amount of time as the tuning process applies each `alpha` to the entire model and uses the evaluation result on the entire dataset as the metric to determine the best `alpha`.
 Here is an example:

 ```python
 import numpy as np